-- 1. Revokes Local Planning Policy No. 16 Control of Advertisements Under the Local Planning Scheme No. 10; and - 2.
-Pursuant to Clause 4(3) of Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015 (amended), adopts the draft amended Local Planning Policy No. 16 Advertising and Signage, as contained in the attachment to this report.
+That Council, pursuant to Clause 4(3) of Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015 (amended), adopts the draft amended Local Planning Policy No. 16 - Advertising and Signage, as contained in the attachment to this report.